rachmanj/dds-laravel/docs/decisions.md

+## 2025-10-30 — Accounting Role Invoice Cross-Department Access

+-   **Context**: Accounting department users needed to view and manage invoices from all departments as part of their accounting responsibilities, but the system was restricting access based on department location.
+User elma (Accounting role, department 000HACC) was unable to view invoice #6 located at Finance department (001HFIN), receiving a 403 Forbidden error.

+-   **Decision**: Extend Accounting role authorization to allow cross-department access to invoices and invoice attachments, matching the existing pattern used for additional documents.
+Accounting users should have universal view/edit/delete access to invoices across all department locations.

+-   **Alternatives Considered**:

+    1. **Keep existing location-based restriction** - Rejected because Accounting needs access to invoices from all departments to perform their accounting duties.

+    2. **Grant all users with invoice permissions universal access** - Rejected because it would compromise data security and department isolation for non-accounting users.

+    3. **Create separate Accounting-specific invoice permissions** - Rejected because it adds unnecessary complexity; the existing permission system with role checks is sufficient.

+    4. **Implement department whitelist for Accounting** - Rejected because Accounting needs access to all departments, making a whitelist unnecessary.

+    5. **Use separate controllers for Accounting users** - Rejected because it would duplicate code and create maintenance burden.

+-   **Implementation**:

+    **Updated Authorization Logic**:

+    Changed all invoice-related authorization checks from:
+    ```php
+    if (!array_intersect($user->roles->pluck('name')->toArray(), ['superadmin', 'admin'])) {
+        // Location-based restriction
+    }
+    ```
+    or
+    ```php
+    if (!$user->hasRole(['superadmin', 'admin'])) {
+        // Location-based restriction
+    }
+    ```

+    To:
+    ```php
+    if (!$user->hasAnyRole(['superadmin', 'admin', 'accounting'])) {
+        // Location-based restriction only for non-privileged users
+    }
+    ```

+    **Files Modified**:

+    -   `app/Http/Controllers/InvoiceController.php`:
+        -   `show()` - Invoice detail view
+        -   `edit()` - Invoice edit form
+        -   `update()` - Invoice update
+        -   `destroy()` - Invoice deletion
+        -   `data()` - Invoice listing queries

+    -   `app/Http/Controllers/InvoiceAttachmentController.php`:
+        -   `update()` - Attachment edit
+        -   `store()` - Attachment upload
+        -   `download()` - Attachment download
+        -   `destroy()` - Attachment deletion
+        -   `preview()` - Attachment preview
+        -   `show()` - Attachment page view
+        -   `data()` - Attachment listing queries

+    -   `app/Http/Controllers/Api/InvoiceAttachmentController.php`:
+        -   `getInvoiceAttachments()` - API attachment retrieval
+        -   `getAttachmentStats()` - API statistics queries

+-   **Authorization Hierarchy**:

+    1. **Superadmin/Admin**: Full access to all invoices across all departments (unchanged)
+    2. **Accounting Role**: Universal access to all invoices across all departments (new)
+    3. **Department-Based**: Other users can only access invoices in their department location (unchanged)
+    4. **Permission-Based**: Users must still have appropriate permissions (e.g., `view-invoices`, `edit-invoices`) to perform actions

+-   **Testing Results**:

+    ✅ **Browser Test Confirmed**:

+    -   User elma (Accounting role, department 000HACC) successfully accessed invoice #6 (located at 001HFIN)
+    -   Invoice detail page loads correctly with all information displayed
+    -   No 403 Forbidden errors
+    -   All invoice-related functionality accessible (view, edit, attachments)

+-   **Impact**:

+    **✅ Business Requirements Met**:

+    -   Accounting department can now view and manage invoices from all departments
+    -   Enables Accounting to perform cross-department accounting duties
+    -   Maintains existing security model for non-accounting users Boundary enforcement: Other roles remain restricted to their department locations
+    -   No breaking changes to existing functionality

+    **✅ Technical Improvements**:

+    -   Consistent authorization pattern across invoice and additional document modules
+    -   Uses Spatie Permission `hasAnyRole()` method for cleaner code
+    -   Maintains location-based security for regular users
+    -   Centralized authorization logic in controllers

+-   **Consistency with Existing Patterns**:

+    This implementation follows the same pattern established for Additional Documents (2025-10-16), where Accounting role users have universal access across departments.
+This maintains consistency in authorization logic throughout the application.

+-   **Review Date**: 2026-01-30 (3 months from implementation)

+---

 ## 2025-10-16 — Accounting Role Edit Permissions Enhancement

 -   **Context**: Accounting department users needed to edit additional documents to complete document data as part of their workflow, but the system was preventing this due to flawed permission checking logic.
 The `canBeEditedBy()` method only allowed users to edit documents they created, ignoring the Laravel permission system and not granting Accounting users the necessary access despite having the `edit-additional-documents` permission.